koepla/StarTracker/doc/concept.md

 The following image shows a design idea for the editor user interface.
 The Editor will consist of a File Menu, and Tabs for Tracking, Scripting, Image Manipulation and a Construction Guide.

+##### Astronomical Calculations, Graphing

+Graph Position vs Time, compare to other objects, calculate when Planet will be visible, calculate closest encounter between two Objects in specified timespan.

 ##### Tracking

 The Tracking Tab consists of a Panel for all the Trackable Components, e.g. supported celestial bodies.
 There will be an option to add a custom trackable component, where right ascension and declination or azimuth and altitude can be specified by the user.
 A trackable component will consist of an Image of the celestial body, the name, and the current position data.
 There will probably be a flag if the component is currently visible to the observer or not.